varya/bem-articles-tmp/start-from-project-stub.en.md

 ### Redefining library blocks
 #### Redefining in CSS
-`b-logo` block provides just a piece of markup.
-It is the developer's responsibility to create the needed CSS for the block because every new site design usually needs unique styles.
+The `b-logo` block provides just a piece of markup.
+It is developer's responsibility to create the necessary CSS for the block because every new design usually needs unique styles.

 We will keep CSS rules for `b-logo` in its CSS file, which we need to create on